OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/AndySmith_ExcessiveAgency.md

 **Description:**

-An LLM may be granted a degree of agency - the ability to interface with other systems in order to undertake actions.
+An LLM is often granted a degree of agency - the ability to interface with other systems in order to undertake actions.
 Without restriction, any undesireable operation of the LLM (regardless of the root casue; e.g., halucination, direct/indirect prompt injection, malicious plugin, or just poorly-engineered benign prompts, etc) may result in undesireable actions being taken.

 Excessive Agency is the vulnerability that arrises from allowing an LLM to perform risky actions without verification or confirmation.

-Just like we never trust client-side validation in web-apps, LLMs should not be trusted to self-police or self-restrict; controls should be embedded in the APIs and plugins of the systems being interfaced with.
+Just like we never trust client-side validation in web-apps, LLMs should not be trusted to self-police or self-restrict; controls should be embedded in the APIs and plugins of that the LLM can call.

 **Labels/Tags:**